 article_17009.jpg

-According to the Center for Disease Control, over one in every 10 infants born in the United States in 2021 was born preterm.
-Preterm birth isn’t just an issue in the United States, either; it is a widespread issue across the globe and the leading cause of many developmental problems in infants.
-Because preterm birth is difficult to predict and can cause serious fetal complications, experts have developed ways to lower a woman’s risk of preterm labor and birth when there’s a risk of preterm birth.
+According to the Centers for Disease Control, over one in every 10 infants born in the United States in 2022 was born preterm.
+Black birthing people have higher rates of preterm birth than birthing people of other races and ethnicities.
+Since preterm birth is difficult to predict and can cause serious fetal complications, experts have developed ways to lower the risk of preterm labor and birth when there’s a risk of preterm birth.

-Progesterone is one tool that healthcare providers commonly use to reduce a woman’s risk of preterm labor.
+Progesterone is one tool that healthcare providers commonly use to reduce the risk of preterm labor in people with a short cervix.

 What is progesterone?